A quick guide to IT support pricing models

 Per-device pricing model

-Another option is for managed service providers to charge per device, e.g. desktop, laptop, mobile, server.
-There would usually be one flat price per device type, which again makes it relatively easy to see exactly where your costs are coming from and allows you to budget for future additions e.g. you decide you want every member of the sales team to have a tablet for remote working.
+Another option is for IT support providers to charge per device, e.g. desktop, laptop, mobile, server.
+There would usually be one flat price per device type, which again makes it relatively easy to see exactly where your costs are coming from and allow you to budget for future additions e.g. you decide you want every member of the sales team to have a tablet for remote working.
+The per-device model will often come out marginally more expensive than the per-user model – owing to the fact a single user will likely have multiple devices which need covering.

 Ad-hoc pricing model